AtsuMatsui/Nuke/README.md

 # Nuke
 English / [Japanese](./README_ja.md)

-This is where I store my custom Nuke tools (planning to build more).
+This is where I store my custom Nuke tools (in active development!).